 In August 2022 in Marsabit County, approximately 95% of open water sources were depleted in all the livelihood zones.
 The four successive rainfall deficits and intense livestock migration have accelerated rapid deterioration of pasture across the livelihood zones.
 This situation is likely to worsen as the drier-than-usual conditions persist, and households are more likely to resort to crisis coping strategies to deal with immediate food deficit.
 This may include reducing the number of meals and portion sizes, sending children to eat elsewhere, reducing expenditures on healthcare, selling more animals than usual, and resorting to borrowing food.

 The KCC —funded by the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG-ECHO)— is providing multi-purpose cash assistance to food insecure households impacted by the drought in five Arid and Semi-Arid Land (ASAL) counties in Kenya.
 The intervention builds on existing drought response by KCC partners, under an anticipatory action.
 As such, the action capitalizes on economies of scale from an ongoing response, whilst extending support to vulnerable drought-affected households in the counties.
+In Marsabit county, ACTED’s local partner, Strategies for Northern Development (SND), is in charge of the cash distribution.

 We drive south for sixty kilometers, from Marsabit Town towards El-bor village.
 Along the road, piles of rocks lie under the unforgiving sun.
 Cross winds pushing across the bare plains dotted with acacia trees make the silence in our car seem heavier as we approach the village.